Baba Yaga Music Home » Many-Colored-Land » Costuming Troupes

 • Do not pretend that there will be no fitting issues unless the entire group is model-size.
 Identify and plan for them.

-• Synthetic fibers are cool in winter and warm in summer, natural fibers are warm in winter, cool in summer.
+• Synthetic fibers are cool in winter and warm in summer.
+Tight costumes of synthetic fabric on an outdoor stage in summer are going to leave the dancers in agony.
+Natural fibers (silk, rayon, cotton, linen) are warm in winter, cool in summer.

-• You must be able to raise your arms, bend over, bend back, jump, turn and twirl without your costume dropping to your knees, ripping under the arms or wrapping itself around your neck.
+• Minimize audience exception reports.
+Dancers must be able to raise arms, bend over, bend back, jump, turn and twirl without the costume slipping down, ripping under the arms or wrapping itself around the neck.

-• Plan ahead on how you will keep it clean.
-Will you really have time to remove all the bling before washing it; can you really afford to take it to the dry cleaners after a gig?
+• Plan ahead on how it will be cleaned.
+Will someone really have time to remove all the bling before washing it; can you really afford to send it to the dry cleaners after a gig?

 • Plan ahead on how the costume will be altered when necessary.